 Bike hotels in Riccione/Adriatic Coast (Emilia Romagna)

 Riccione was one of the first places in the world to realise that cyclists want somewhere cycling focused to stay.
 As such there are some truly excellent Riccione bike hotels – as they’ve been honing their offering for the last 20 years or more!
-There are tons of excellent Riccione bike hotels, but the Belvedere hotel in Riccione is definitely one of the most popular.
-We’ve also stayed at Hotel Dory in Riccione which was excellent.
+There are tons of excellent Riccione bike hotels.
+We’ve stayed at Hotel Dory in Riccione which was excellent.

 Hotel Dory is a modern four-star bike hotel that has comfortable, contemporary rooms and mini flats, if you’d prefer to have your own kitchenette.
 It’s home to the largest Scott bike rental centre in Italy, with an in-house mechanic on-hand to help.